roadwarriorslive/Pipulate/README.md

 ...run once to set Pipulate to run in webserver mode, like Apache does, every time the server is started up or reboots.
 The second file, pipuweb, gets dropped into /etc/cron.hourly/ to ensure that the Pipulate webserver is always running, even if some glitch made it stop.
+The way the daemon is written makes it safe to keep trying to re-start the webserver.
+It won't create multiple instances.

 --------------------------------------------------------------------------------
 # To Do List